-Notice of Positive Test Result: If the "B" sample analysis confirms the Positive Test Result, the Medical Advisor will notify the Medical Director and Team Substance Abuse Physician and will provide written notice, together with a copy of the laboratory documentation, to the Player and Parties.
+Notice of Positive Test Result: If the "B" sample analysis confirms the Positive Test Result, the Medical Advisor will notify the Medical Director and Team Substance Abuse Physician and will provide written notice via electronic or overnight delivery, together with a copy of the appropriate supporting documentation, to the Player and Parties.
 (If the "B" bottle test does not confirm the result, only the Player will be notified in writing.)
-If the Player is subject to disciplinary action, the Management Council will notify him in writing with a copy to the NFLPA.
+If the Player is subject to disciplinary action, the Management Council will notify him in writing via electronic or overnight delivery with a copy to the NFLPA.

-Failure to Appear for Testing: The Medical Advisor will be responsible for scheduling all tests and for ensuring that Players are notified when individual testing will take place.
+Failure to Appear for Testing: The Medical Advisor and Collection Vendor will be responsible for scheduling all tests and for ensuring that Players are notified when individual testing will take place.
 A Player who fails to appear for required testing without a valid reason as determined by the Medical Advisor will be subject to discipline as set forth in Appendix E.